Bruce Ackerman

-Bruce Arnold Ackerman (born August 19, 1943) is an American legal scholar who serves as a Sterling Professor at Yale Law School.
+Bruce Arnold Ackerman (born August 19, 1943) is an American legal scholar and political philosopher who serves as Sterling Professor of Law and Political Science at Yale University.
+He is recognized for his contributions to constitutional theory, democratic governance, and political philosophy, particularly his theory of constitutional change through "constitutional moments" and his concept of dualist democracy.

+Ackerman is a Fellow of the American Academy of Arts and Sciences and has received the French Order of Merit and the 2026 Tang Prize in the Rule of Law.
 In 2010, he was named by Foreign Policy magazine to its list of top global thinkers.
 Ackerman was also identified as one of the top 50 thinkers of the COVID-19 era by Prospect.

 Early life and education

-Ackerman was born in New York City on August 19, 1943 to Jewish parents whose families had fled Eastern Europe in previous decades to escape antisemitic pogroms.
+Ackerman was born in New York City on August 19, 1943 to Jewish parents.
+Ackerman's parents fled Eastern Europe, his mother was Polish-Jewish and his father was Hungarian-Jewish.
+His Jewish ancestors left due to the rise of antisemitic pogroms.
 He grew up in the Bronx, graduating from the Bronx High School of Science.
 He went on to earn a Bachelor of Arts, summa cum laude, from Harvard University in 1964, followed by a Bachelor of Laws (equivalent to a Juris Doctor) degree from Yale Law School in 1967.